Miloš Zeman: Israel

 Zeman is a long-standing supporter of the State of Israel.
 Zeman was one of the most prominent international leaders to support the U.S. recognition of Jerusalem as Israel's capital under President Donald Trump, and he voiced support for following the US in moving its Israeli embassy to Jerusalem.
 He criticized the EU's position on Jerusalem, calling its member states "cowards" and stating that they "are doing all they can so a pro-Palestinian terrorist movement can have supremacy over a pro-Israeli movement."

 Zeman ordered the Israeli flag to fly at the Prague Castle to show support for Israel amid the 2021 Israel–Palestine crisis.

-LGBTQ
+LGBTQ people

 In June 2021, Zeman described transgender people as "disgusting" in a TV interview, and said that Pride protests were minorities trying to put themselves on a superior footing to others.
 He also said that if he were younger, he would organize a counter-demonstration of heterosexuals.
 He also said during the interview that he supported recent laws passed in Hungary banning the mention of LGBTQ issues in the education system.